arcticnoah/arcticnoah-website/content/dailylog/2021-01-12/index.md

 The main focus of the day was publishing the first pieces of content to the [portfolio](/portfolio) section of the site and I managed to finish both of my [sixth form education projects](content/portfolio/sixth-form-education) so I'm super happy about that.
 I plan to add this website itself to the portfolio section and also a release of my first ever video game soon.

-Sadly thats all I was really up to today (other than playing online with some friends and procrastinating)!
+Sadly that's all I was really up to today (other than playing online with some friends and procrastinating)!